 1. Myth: “If I eat intuitively, I might lose control around food entirely.”

 Our bodies naturally seek balance, not excess.
-Trust your innate wisdom—it knows best what and how much to eat.
+Trust your innate wisdom, as it knows best what and how much to eat.
 Intuitive eating taps into this inner guide, fostering a peaceful relationship with food.

 2. Myth: “Intuitive eating takes too long to learn – is it actually worth it?”

-Reality: Intuitive Eating, like any skill, needs practice and patience.
-But perfection isn’t the goal.
+Reality: Intuitive Eating, like any skill, needs practice and patience, however perfection isn’t the goal.
 It’s a transformative journey, not a destination.
 Even with small steps, you’ll see a better attitude toward food.
 The learning process will be worthwhile and rewarding.

 There’s a saying that goes: “The best time to plant a tree was 20 years ago.
 The second best time is now.”
 We can’t fix our 15-year-old selves’ body image issues.
 But, we can ensure our 75-year-old self has a good relationship with food and with themselves.